edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

         /city_names"
   }

-So this will allow users to see the conditions for a city, to add a city along with its location, remove a city, and also display a list of all city names in the database.
+So our API will allow users to see the conditions for a city, to add a city along with its location, remove a city, and also display a list of all city names in the database.